WHY YOU SHOULD PROTECT YOUR SKIN FROM UVA (AND HOW)

 WHAT IS UVA?

-By now, you are fully aware, that the sun emit rays that are damaging to our skin.
-The rays of the sun is a combination of UV, infrared and visible light (including blue light as well).
+By now, you are fully aware that the sun emits rays that are damaging to our skin.
+The rays of the sun are a combination of UV, infrared, and visible light (including blue light as well).

 UV can be divided into 3 types according to their energy: